mixedmercury/merc-campaign/Merc Campaign/Items/Weapons/Dagger of Venom.md

 Rare Dagger
-Damage: 1d4 Piercing
+Damage: 1d4
+Damage Type: Piercing
-Finesse, Light, Range, Thrown
+Properties: Finesse, Light, Range, Thrown
 Range: 20/60
+Weight: 3

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.